phitter-hub/docs-phitter-kernel/docs/documentation/fit/plots/plot_ecdf.md

 Each step in the ECDF plot corresponds to an observed data point.

-If you want to plot ECDF with your data, use the method `.plot_ecdf()` that has the following parameters:
+To plot ECDF with your data, use the method `.plot_ecdf()` that has the following parameters:

 - `plot_title` (_str_): Title of the plot.
 Default is `"ECDF"`.
 - `plot_xaxis_title` (_str_): Title of the X-axis.
 Default is `"Domain"`.